Race Ahead of Time Using XaaS and Speed Up Your Business

 - Downtime: Nobody can guarantee a stable internet connection forever.
 XaaS providers might struggle to keep up with the demands during a network outage.
 The issues can be about the reliability of the internet, its resilience, and the ease of bringing it up and managing the infrastructure resources.
 One can guarantee services with well-defined SLAs.

 - Performance: With the rising popularity of XaaS, other factors are rising as well, including bandwidth, data storage, retrieval techniques, latency, etc. These factors impact the performance of the system.
 When too many customers use the same resources, it slows down the system.
-The applications running in the virtualized environment can also be impacted.
+The ITs running in the virtualized environment can also be impacted.
 Also, there can be issues regarding the integration, management, and security of multiple cloud services.

 - Shortage of Experienced Professionals: IT staff is relieved from the day-to-day operational issues using XaaS.
 But another issue is the lack of ability to troubleshoot the issue if any arise.
 The constant need to update oneself with cloud technology can prove fatal for efficient services.
 The cost involved in maintaining or resolving the high-performance network can also increase.